Surrogacy + parental responsibility – the law

 We’re pleased to report on World Alzheimer’s Day that, thanks to the fantastic fundraising efforts of our staff, we’ve been able to donate £2,000 this month to local charities Bristol Dementia Action Alliance and BRACE Alzheimer’s Research.... [read more...

-Meningitis caused by medical negligence – example case
+Meningitis caused by medical negligence – case study

 A recently released report by the Confederation of Meningitis Organisations shows that around half a million children under five die of meningitis worldwide every year.
 The World Health Organisation (WHO) has put meningitis high on the global agenda and is... [read more...